db-toolkit/instantdb/README.md

 # instant-db

-Instant, isolated PostgreSQL instances for development.
-Zero configuration.
+A CLI tool that spins up isolated database instances instantly for development, with zero configuration.

 ## Features